taheer1234/CEP-24/README.md

 This repository contains a Python implementation of a genetic algorithm to solve a maze by finding the optimal path.
-Developed as part of my Computer Programming Tools course at UET Lahore, it showcases the power of evolutionary algorithms for pathfinding challenges.
+Developed as part of my Computer Programming-II course at UET Lahore, it showcases the power of evolutionary algorithms for pathfinding challenges.